 As a result of the Preferred Stock Transaction and Warrant Repurchase described below under the section entitled "Certain Relationships and Related Transactions," SPHG Holdings and its affiliated entities and individuals, including four of our Directors who were members of a Section 13(d) group with SPHG Holdings and its affiliated entities, own approximately 56.2% of our outstanding shares of Common Stock.
 For more information, see "Security Ownership of Certain Beneficial Owners and Management."
 As a result, we are a "controlled company" within the meaning of Rule 5615(c) of the Nasdaq Stock Market Listing Rules.
-Under the Nasdaq rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements, including: (i) the requirement that a majority of the Board consist of independent directors; (ii) the requirement that we have director nominees selected or recommended for the Board's selection, either by a majority vote of only the independent directors or by a nominating committee comprised solely of independent directors, with a written charter or Board resolution addressing the committee's purpose and responsibilities.
+Under the Nasdaq rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements, including: (i) the requirement that a majority of the Board consist of independent directors; (ii) the requirement that we have director nominees selected or recommended for the Board's selection, either by a majority vote of only the independent directors or by a nominating committee comprised solely of independent directors, with a written charter or Board resolution addressing the nomination process; and (iii) the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
 We currently rely on some of these exemptions.
-Although our Governance Committee and our Compensation Committee consist entirely of independent directors in line with the rules of Nasdaq, we do not currently have a majority of independent directors on the Board.
+Although our Governance Committee and our Compensation Committee consist entirely of independent directors and maintain charters in line with the rules of Nasdaq, we do not currently have a majority of independent directors on the Board.